shombando/ringfairy/README.md

 - Highly optimized
 - Auto-detect webring links on sites
 - Fully customizable via templates
+- Generates a [OPML](https://opml.org/) file with all sites that have a RSS feed
 - Choice of command-line interface or config file
 - Remote config file support too
 - Shuffle option